mimireyburn/CopyCat/README.md

 3. In any application, highlight and copy the text you want to convert to speech (Cmd+C on MacOS).

-4. Press Command + Shift + E (on macOS) to activate the text-to-speech conversion.
+4. Press F8 (on macOS) to activate the text-to-speech conversion.

 5. The highlighted text will be captured, converted to speech, and played through your computer's audio output.

+6. Pause/resume the audio with F9

-6. To exit the application, press the Esc key.
+7. To exit the application, press the Esc key.

-## Customization
+## Customisation

 - To change the hotkey, modify the `HOTKEY` variable in the script.
 - To use a different voice, change the `voice` parameter in the `text_to_speech` function.
 Available options are "alloy", "echo", "fable", "onyx", "nova", and "shimmer".
+- To adjust the speed of audio playback, modify the `speed` parameter in the `text_to_speech` function.
+The default value is 1.0.

 ## Troubleshooting